NemishGorasiya/YouTube-Clone/README.md

    ```

 3. **Add .env file**
-   Don't forget to add API keys in .env file.
+   Don't forget to add API keys in .env file<br />
-   .sample.env is given for reference
+   .sample.env is given for reference<br />
-   You can find out API keys from <a href="https://console.cloud.google.com/">Google console</a> dev
+   You can find out API keys from <a href="https://console.cloud.google.com/">Google console</a>
 4. **Start the development server:**
    ```sh
    npm run dev